Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Experimental

 \subsection{Training procedure}

-To train the Nested FNO, we first prepare the input-output pairs for each subdomain and train each of the nine models independently.
-For each model, we use the ground truth, i.e., numerical simulation, pressure buildup and gas saturation on the coarse-level training domain to construct the input.
+The Nested FNO architecture consists of models $\mathcal{G}^P_{0\ldots 4}$ for pressure buildup and $\mathcal{G}^S_{1\ldots 4}$ for gas saturation.
+To train these models, we first prepare the input-output pairs for each subdomain and train each of the nine models independently.
+For each model, we use the ground truth numerical simulation pressure buildup and gas saturation on the coarse-level training domain to construct the input.
 This approach is time efficient because it allows us to train all models concurrently instead of sequentially going from coarser-level to finer-level models.
-Refer to \textit{Supplementary, Training procedure} for more details.
+Refer to \textit{Supplementary Text, Training procedure} for full details.